 Anthony Neptune, MA, has worked in the mental health field since 1987 in both hospital and community settings.
 He is a manager within the Mental Health and Substance Use program at Fraser Health.
 Anthony is currently the manager lead for the redesign of community mental health services across all sites.
 In addition he has responsibility for services to families as well as overseeing the contracts for a number of services delivered by non-profit agencies.

-Angela Louie has worked in the mental health field for over 25 years in acute care, day program and community mental health settings.
+Angela Louie, MSc, OT has worked in the mental health field for over 25 years in acute care, day program and community mental health settings.
 She is currently a Coordinator of Rehabilitation and Recovery in Fraser Health Mental Health and Substance Use.
 Over the last 10 years, she has championed the Recovery Centred Clinical System within Fraser Health.
 She has participated in delivering education sessions on the Living at Risk clinical practice guidelines which align with a recovery approach.
 Angela is an Accredited Speaker and was the Silver Medalist at the 2005 World Championship of Public Speaking.

-Jenn Cusick had been an Advanced Level WRAP Facilitator since February 2007.
+Jenn Cusick has been an Advanced Level WRAP Facilitator since February 2007.
 She first brought WRAP to Fraser Health in 2002, and has supported the growth of WRAP in Western Canada.
 In 2015 she left her peer support coordinator role and created her own business called Luminate Wellness to share what she has learned about wellness and recovery with an even broader community.
 Jenn also provides contract work for PSR Advanced Practice, and PSR Canada.